Buying and Double Bass - New or Used?

 Before even touching or playing the bass, always remember to visually inspect it for any cracks (not scratches) or open seams from top to base.

-Do not be shy to whip out your mobile phone flashlight if the lighting for inspection is dim.
+Do not be shy to whip out your mobile phone flashlight if the lighting isn't ideal.

-Highlight to the seller straightaway if you spot the presence of these cracks or open seams.
+Highlight the presence of cracks/open seams to the seller straightaway if you spot them.

 Open seams are very common in the violin family of instruments and can be rectified easily by a professional luthier.
 Cracks might be a little more complicated.